itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.15.6 =
+= 2.15.7 =
-* This release adds new and extends existing shortcodes.
+* Added the [affiliates_user] shortcode which allows to render user meta data info if the user is an affiliate.